sit-fyi/sit/doc/architecture_overview.md

 ```

 This function will be invoked with an object bound to `this` so that the state can be saved
-across invocations, per issue.
+across invocations, per item.

 ## Web UI

 **Status**: fresh out of the oven, rough on the edges.

-SIT features a sub-project called `sit-web` which allows to access the issues over a web interface.
+SIT features a sub-project called `sit-web` which allows to access the items over a web interface.
 While it is currently quite rudimentary features-wise and has zero styling, it has been built with
 local customization in mind.
 It's built using [Web Components](https://webcomponents.org) and
 [Polymer 2.0](https://www.polymer-project.org/).